RG evolution and effect of intermediate new physics on $\Delta B=2$ six-quark operators

 \subsection{Additional $U(1)_Y$ vector boson new physics}

-To explore the renormalization group evolution of baryon-number-violating operators in the presence of extended gauge sectors, we consider a minimal extension of the Standard Model in which $J$ additional $U(1)$-like gauge interactions are introduced.
+To explore the RGE of baryon number violating operators in the presence of extended gauge sectors, we consider a minimal extension of the SM in which $J$ additional $U(1)$-like gauge interactions are introduced.
 These new $U(1)_Y$-like groups are denoted as $U(1)_{Y_j}$, with $j = 1, 2, \dots, J$.
 Each of these new Abelian symmetries couples to the quark fields with its own independent gauge coupling constant, denoted by $g_{1j}$.

-To distinguish this extended setup from the Standard Model, the original $U(1)_Y$ gauge coupling is relabeled as $g_{10}$, and the corresponding gauge boson is now denoted as $B_\mu^{(0)}$.
+To distinguish this extended setup from the SM, the original $U(1)_Y$ gauge coupling is relabeled as $g_{10}$, and the corresponding gauge boson is now denoted as $B_\mu^{(0)}$.
 The additional $J$ gauge bosons corresponding to the new $U(1)_{Y_j}$ groups are denoted by $B_\mu^{(j)}$, where $j = 1, 2, \dots, J$.

 The modified gauge interaction part of the Lagrangian, focusing on the Abelian sectors, becomes